About Creating Partition

-If you create partitions on SSD (Solid State Drive), we suggest you tick the check box “Partition alignment for SSD” to align the partition(s) on SSD.
+If you create partitions on SSD (Solid State Drive), we suggest you should tick the check box “Partition alignment for SSD” to align the partition(s) on SSD option.

 If the disk where you want to create partition is MBR style and has already 4 primary partitions, you cannot create partition within system partition.
 In this case you can create partition within other data primary partitions, but the data primary partition you choose will be automatically converted to logical partition.